Speaking clock: Ireland

-In Ireland, the speaking clock (clog labhartha) was first offered by P&T in 1970, and was reached by dialling 1191.
+In Ireland, the speaking clock (clog labhartha) was first offered by P&T in 1970, and was accessed by dialling 1191.
 It announced the time in 24-hour format, in English only, at ten second intervals punctuated by a high pitched signal, as follows: “At the signal it will be HH:MM and …… seconds (signal).
 P&T operator Frances Donegan was the original voice.
 Antoinette Rocks, also a P&T/Telecom Éireann operator, provided the voice of the speaking clock when it was updated to digital technology in 1980.
 Her voice was selected as part of a competition on a radio phone-in show, RTÉ Radio 1‘s Morning Call with Mike Murphy.
 Listeners voted for one of 8 voices.
 At its peak, it received almost three million calls a year (about 8,000 a day).
 The Irish speaking clock service was permanently shut down by eir (P&T’s successor) on 27 August 2018 due to lack of use and reliance on ageing equipment.

 Italy

-In Italy, the number of the speaking clock ("il numero dell'ora esatta", "the exact time number") was originally 16, the time was given by a recorded female voice.
-In the mid-seventies, 16 was replaced by 161.
-Presently, the number to be dialled is 4261.
+In Italy, the speaking clock service was established in the 1940s, under the name "Ora esatta," and featured a mechanical female voice.
+It was originally accessed by dialing 16, later changed to 161.
+Currently, the number to call is 42161, operated by TIM, the national operator.

 Netherlands

-On 1 October 1930, a system was installed in the Haarlem telephone exchange (automated in 1925) which indicated the time using a series of tones, reached by the number 15290.
+On 1 October 1930, a system was installed in the Haarlem telephone exchange (automated in 1925) which indicated the time using a series of tones, accessed by the number 15290.

 In 1934, electronic engineer and inventor F.H.
 Leeuwrik built a speaking clock for the municipal telephone service of The Hague using optically recorded speech, looping on a large drum.
 The female voice was provided by the then 24-year-old school teacher Cor Hoogendam, hence the machine was nicknamed Tante Cor (Aunt Cor).

 In 1969, this system was replaced by a magnetic disk machine resembling a record player with three pick-up arms, telling the time at 10 second intervals followed by a beep.
 The text was spoken by actress Willie Brill.
 The service was now called over 130 million times a year.

 In April 1992, the machinery was replaced by a digital device with no moving parts.
 The voice was provided by actress Joke Driessen and the clock's accuracy is maintained by linking it to the German longwave radio transmitter DCF77.
-To comply with international guidelines limiting double-zero to use as an international prefix, the 002 number was changed on 3 December 1990 to 06-8002, and later to 0900-8002.
+To comply with international guidelines limiting double-zero to use as an international prefix, the 002 number was changed on 3 December 1990 to 06–8002, and later to 0900–8002.
 The service still receives approximately four million calls a year.

 New Zealand

 The speaking clock in New Zealand is run by the Measurement Standards Laboratory of New Zealand.
-The service is reached by dialling 0900 45 678 (calls are 99c per minute).
+The service is accessed by dialling 0800 MSLTIME (0800 675846).
 MSL has been running the service since 1989.